30 Free Certificate of Origin Templates

 2. GSTP

-The Global System of Trade Preference is a scheme between developing countries that have signed a trade agreement to exchange tariffs concessions.
+The Global System of Trade Preference is a scheme between developing countries that have signed a trade agreement to exchange tariff concessions.
 Under GSTP, only the Export Inspection Council (EIC) can issue a certificate of origin.
 This scheme extends to direct trade measures, including medium and long-term contracts and sectoral agreements in these countries.

 3. SAPTA